N"Assembly threatens to impeach Buhari over killings, prosecution, unemployment, others

-The National Assembly has threatened to invoke the constitution against President Buhari if he fails to act on these issues.
+The National Assembly has threatened to evoke the constitution against President Buhari if he fails to act on these issues.

 These were part of the resolutions after a joint session of both chambers of the National Assembly on Tuesday, June 5, 2018.